United Technologies sent military copter tech to China

 About $20 million of the State Department fines may be used by the company for improving its export control procedures and hiring an independent monitor, United Technologies said.

-The export control violations ranged from problems with classification, inadequate monitoring of existing export agreements, and even controls imposed on foreign visitors.

-One case centered on the export to Venezuela of a test stand for an F100 engine used for F-16 fighter planes that was falsely classified as commercial because it used only commercial items.
-The individual responsible is still being hunted by U.S. law enforcement officials.

 As part of the agreement, the U.S. State Department also will impose curbs on new export licenses for Pratt & Whitney Canada, although the company can request licenses on a case-by-case basis.
-The debarment does not affect the parent company or Hamilton Sundstrand.
+The debarment does not affect the parent company or Hamilton Sundstrand, and the Canadian unit can request full reinstatement in one year.

 The company’s shares closed $1.56 lower on the New York Stock Exchange on Thursday, a drop of 2.1 percent.
 It said it had put money in reserve to cover the payments.